MicrosoftDocs/architecture-center/docs/data-science-process/data-lake-walkthrough.md

 ### Azure Data Lake Analytics

 The [Microsoft Azure Data Lake](https://azure.microsoft.com/solutions/data-lake/) has all the capabilities required to make it easy for data scientists to store data of any size, shape and speed, and to conduct data processing, advanced analytics, and machine learning modeling with high scalability in a cost-effective way.
 You pay on a per-job basis, only when data is actually being processed.
-Azure Data Lake Analytics includes U-SQL, a language that blends the declarative nature of SQL with the expressive power of C# to provide scalable distributed query capability.
-It enables you to process unstructured data by applying schema on read, insert custom logic and user-defined functions (UDFs), and includes extensibility to enable fine grained control over how to execute at scale.
-To learn more about the design philosophy behind U-SQL, see [Visual Studio blog post](https://blogs.msdn.microsoft.com/visualstudio/2015/09/28/introducing-u-sql-a-language-that-makes-big-data-processing-easy/).
+Azure Data Lake Analytics includes U-SQL, a language that blends the declarative nature of SQL with the expressive power of C#.
+U-SQL then provides a scalable distributed query capability.
+It enables you to process unstructured data by applying schema on read.
+You can also insert custom logic and user-defined functions (UDFs), and it includes extensibility to enable fine-grained control over how to execute at scale.
+To learn more about the design philosophy behind U-SQL, see [this Visual Studio blog post](https://blogs.msdn.microsoft.com/visualstudio/2015/09/28/introducing-u-sql-a-language-that-makes-big-data-processing-easy).

-Data Lake Analytics is also a key part of Cortana Analytics Suite and works with Azure Synapse Analytics, Power BI, and Data Factory.
+Data Lake Analytics is also a key part of Cortana Analytics Suite.
+It works with Azure Synapse Analytics, Power BI, and Data Factory.
 This combination gives you a complete cloud big data and advanced analytics platform.

 This walkthrough begins by describing how to install the prerequisites and resources that are needed to complete data science process tasks.
 Then it outlines the data processing steps using U-SQL and concludes by showing how to use Python and Hive with Azure Machine Learning Studio (classic) to build and deploy the predictive models.